Datafyde/World_Hepatitis/README.md

 Data Source: [Polaris](https://cdafound.org/polaris/)

-## Define Business Questions and Metrics
+## Project Questions
 We defined specific questions that the dashboard should answer.
 Example questions include:
 - What is the total population?
+- What is the number of prevalent cases?
 - What percentage of the total population has been treated?
 - What is the population to death ratio?
-- What's the number of prevalent cases?
 - How many countries were represented in this analysis?
+- What is the progress made to eliminate viral hepatitis as against WHO's standard?

 ## Define the metrics and Key Performance Indicators (KPIs) that will help answer the business questions.
 Example metrics include: